PabloLION/leetcode-rs/README.md

 ## End

-LeetCode doesn't support importing HashMap, HashSet, etc..
-These are the necessary functionalities for hard problems.
+LeetCode doesn't support importing HashMap, HashSet, etc. These are the necessary functionalities for hard problems.
+So I stopped at problem 30.

 ## Problem todo